Huke Washed Premium

 This coffee has been processed using the washed method, using clean water from the Mejo river.
 It is classified as Grade 1, the highest quality classification for Ethiopian coffees, indicating a great deal of effort has been put into the selection and grading during processing.

-The coffee is then re-washed and graded again by density in washing channels and soaked in clean water for 12 hours.
-While doing this, mill workers keep a close eye on the clarity of the water being used (and replacing it with fresh water as necessary), and check the parchment manually of feel how much mucilage is left on the beans.
-As the feeling of the washing changes, and millworkers notice slightly more traction, parchment is just about ready to be dried.
+After sorting, the coffee cherries are then pulped within six to eight hours of harvesting, to remove the fruit and skin.
+This parchment-covered coffee is fermented in tanks of clean water for 96 hours.
+While doing this, mill workers keep a close eye on the clarity of the water being used (replace it with fresh water as necessary), and check the parchment manually of feel how much mucilage is detaching from the beans.

-The coffee is then dried on raised African drying beds in the sun for up to three days, and then under a parabolic shade net for up to twelve days, depending on weather conditions.
-Whilst drying, the coffee is carefully hand-sorted, and any defects are removed.
-It is also turned regularly to ensure that it dries evenly and consistently.
+The coffee is then re-washed and graded again by density in washing channels and laid out to dry on raised beds under parabolic shade for up to fifteen days, depending on the weather.
+Whilst drying, the coffee is carefully hand-sorted and turned, to ensure defects are removed as the parchment dries evenly and consistently.
 Once the coffee is dry and has reached its desired humidity, it is rested in parchment until it is ready for milling and export.

 HOW THIS COFFEE WAS SOURCED